TIY-Austin-Front-End-Engineering/Curriculum/day-1.md

 **Example 3:**
 What if we wanted to use a relative path to reference the CSS file in example 2, but we are on the HTML page in example 1?
 We will have to go "up" a directory.
 That's done by prefixing our path with a `../`.
 So if we are on a page located at `http://foo.com/pages/hello.html` and you link to a CSS file like so `<link rel="stylesheet" href="css/style.css">` it will reference the CSS file located at `http://foo.com/css/style.css`.

+**Example 4:**
+Sometimes you will see a path that is prefixed with a `./`.
+For example: `<link rel="stylesheet" href="./css/style.css">`.
+This is *not* the same as the `../` prefix.
+The one dot makes a difference!
+A single dot slash prefix is a reference to the current directory.
+Therefore the reference to the CSS file above would be equivalent to `<link rel="stylesheet" href="css/style.css">` because leaving out the `./` also references the current directory by default.
+I prefer to leave out the `./` notation, but you might see it somewhere.

 # Resources